chrisrolling/shadcn-address-autocomplete/README.md

 6. You need to create a .env file specifying your GOOGLE_PLACES_API_KEY=
 7. The Google_Places_API_Key only requires the Google Places (New) API - you can disable all others.
 8. Make sure you set restrictions on your Google API key, it uses a Server Action so you should be able to restrict it to just your domain (when hosted)
+9. Add an import to the component
+10. Add the component tag <AutocompleteComponent />